-Election To Deduct Certain Preproductive Period Expenses.
-If the preproductive period of any plant you produce is more than 2 years, you may choose to currently deduct the expenses rather than capitalize them.
-But you may not make this election for the costs of planting or growing citrus or almond groves that are incurred before the end of the 4th tax year beginning with the tax year you planted them in their permanent grove.
-By deducting the preproductive period expenses for which you may make this election, you are treated as having made the election.
+Election to deduct certain preproductive period expenses.
+If the preproductive period of any plant you produce is more than 2 years, you can elect to currently deduct the expenses rather than capitalize them.
+But you cannot make this election for the costs of planting or growing citrus or almond groves that are incurred before the end of the 4th tax year beginning with the tax year you planted them in their permanent grove.
+By deducting the preproductive period expenses for which you can make this election, you are treated as having made the election.

-Note.
 In the case of a partnership or S corporation, the election must be made by the partner or shareholder.
-This election may not be made by tax shelters, farm syndicates, or partners in partnerships required to use the accrual method of accounting under Internal Revenue Code section 447 or 448.
+This election cannot be made by tax shelters, farming syndicates, or partners in partnerships required to use the accrual method of accounting under section 447 or 448.

 If you make the election to deduct preproductive expenses for plants, any gain you realize when disposing of the plants is ordinary income up to the amount of the preproductive expenses you deducted.
 Also, the alternative depreciation rules apply to property placed in service in any tax year your election is in effect.
 Unless you obtain IRS consent, you must make this election for the first tax year in which you engage in a farming business involving the production of property subject to the capitalization rules.
-You may not revoke this election without IRS consent.
+You cannot revoke this election without IRS consent.

-Prepaid Farm Supplies.
+Prepaid farm supplies.
 Generally, if you use the cash method of accounting and your prepaid farm supplies are more than 50% of your other deductible farm expenses, your deduction for those supplies may be limited.
 Prepaid farm supplies include expenses for feed, seed, fertilizer, and similar farm supplies not used or consumed during the year.
-They also include the cost of poultry that would be allowable as a deduction in a later tax year if you were to (a) capitalize the cost of poultry bought for use in your farm business and deduct it ratably over the lesser of 12 months or the useful life of the poultry and (b) deduct the cost of poultry bought for resale in the year you sell or otherwise dispose of it.
+They also include the cost of poultry that would be allowable as a deduction in a later tax year if you were to (a) capitalize the cost of poultry bought for use in your farming business and deduct it ratably over the lesser of 12 months or the useful life of the poultry and (b) deduct the cost of poultry bought for resale in the year you sell or otherwise dispose of it.